Category Archives: Interpersonal violence

 >>EDITOR'S NOTE: On 9/13/2012 CeaseFire changed its name to Cure Violence.

 Violence is preventable.
 It's a simple statement, but one that has sparked considerable dialogue in the field of public health and beyond.
 Groups like Start Strong, which works on preventing teen dating abuse by educating pre-teens on healthy relationships, and CeaseFire, which helps prevent the spread of gun shootings and killings by tracking and containing it like an infectious disease, are some of those leading this critical discourse.
 These programs focus on changing behavioral norms and community conditions so that violence does not spread from act to act, person to person.

-NewPublicHealth caught up with Kristin Schubert, MPH, interim director of the Robert Wood Johnson Foundation’s (RWJF) Public Health team and a specialist within RWJF on violence prevention, about the Foundation’s approach to the issue and strategies in the field that are working to create change.
+NewPublicHealth caught up with Kristin Schubert, MPH, a senior program officer at the Robert Wood Johnson Foundation (RWJF) and a specialist within RWJF on violence prevention, about the Foundation’s approach to the issue and strategies in the field that are working to create change.